casics/project-docs/project/topic-annotation-guidelines/annotation-guidelines.md

 * If the software is actually *about* something described by the interfaces ontology above, an appropriate LCSH term should be added.
 For example, a library of GUI widgets should be annotated with the LCSH topics term for GUIs, which is `sh93002168` ("Graphical user interfaces") or possibly `sh2008009921` ("Web-based user interfaces") if that is more appropriate.
 Similarly, if the software is a library for (say) Ajax programming, it should receive the appropriate topics term, even if it also has `interfaces` annotations for those things.

-* If the software is about something specifically for a particular language such as Java or Python, the appropriate LCSH term should be added:
+* If the software is about something specifically for a particular language such as Java or Python, the appropriate LCSH term should be added.
+Since we're currently only looking at Python and Java based software, there are only two relevant terms:

-    * sh96008834: `Python (Computer program language)`
+    * `sh96008834`: "Python (Computer program language)"
-    * sh95008574: `Java (Computer program language)`
+    * `sh95008574`: "Java (Computer program language)"

+* Software for Android or iOS can usually be used on both phones and tablets, and thus *normally* should receive annotations of `sh2007006251` ("Smartphones") and `sh2010009240` ("Tablet computers").  *Exception*: sometimes the software is specific to a particular model of device, or is clearly stated to be for a phone only.
+In that case, we should probably annotate it only with `sh2007006251`.

+* Certain terms are **not** appropriate because they are not what we think they are.
+Here is a running list of terms to avoid:

+    * sh88007957: `Cache Memory`: This *seems* like it would be appropriate for things like software cache systems (e.g., Redis, memcached), but this particular term is about *hardware* memory cache storage.
+(The immediate hierarchy of this term goes like this: sh98003200 `Computer systems` → sh85029505 `Computer input-output equipment` → sh85029541 `Computer storage devices` → sh88007957 `Cache memory`.)
+It is probably inappropriate to use this for software caches.